Papers by Arkady Berenstein

 GLn×GLn×GLn with the subgroup H=GLn embedded diagonally into G. We describe the facets of the cone Δo in terms of the “relative” Schubert calculus of the flag varieties of the two groups.
 Another formulation of the result is the description of the relative momentum cone Δ, which is spanned by those pairs (λ,λ') for which the restriction to H of the simple G-module Vλ contains a simple H-module V'λ'.

-Domino tableaux, Schutzenberger involution and action of the symmetric group (with Anatol Kirillov), Proceedings of the 10th International Conference on Formal Power Series and Algebraic Combinatorics, Fields Institute, Toronto, 1998, Discrete Math., vol. 225, 1–3 (2000), 5–24.
+Domino tableaux, Schutzenberger involution and action of the symmetric group (with Anatol Kirillov), Proceedings of the 10th International Conference on Formal Power Series and Algebraic Combinatorics, Fields Institute, Toronto, 1998, Discrete Math., vol. 225, 1–3 (2000), pages 5–24.

 Concavity of weighted arithmetic means with applications (with Alek Vainshtein), Arch.
 Math.
-(1997) 69, 120–126.
+(1997) 69, pages 120–126.

 Total positivity in Schubert varieties (with A. Zelevinsky) Comment.
 Math.
 Helv.
-72 (1997), no. 1, 128–166.
+72 (1997), no. 1, pages 128–166.

 In this paper we further develop the remarkable parallelism discovered by Lusztig between the canonical basis and the variety of totally positive elements in the unipotent group.

-Parametrizations of canonical bases and totally positive matrices (with S. Fomin and A. Zelevinsky), Advances in Mathematics 122 (1996), 49–149.
+Parametrizations of canonical bases and totally positive matrices (with S. Fomin and A. Zelevinsky), Advances in Mathematics 122 (1996), pages 49–149.

 We provide: (i) explicit formulas for Lusztig’s transition maps related to the canonical basis of the quantum group of type A; (ii) formulas for the factorizations of a square matrix into elementary Jacobi matrices; (iii) a family of new total positivity criteria.